Alchemy in the medieval Islamic world: Al-Tughrai

 Al-Tughrai was an 11th-12th century Persian physician. whose work the Masabih al-hikma wa-mafatih al-rahma (The Lanterns of Wisdom and the Keys of Mercy) is one of the earliest works of material sciences.

 Al-Jildaki

 Al-Jildaki was an Egyptian alchemist who urged in his book the need for experimental chemistry and mentioned many experiments Kanz al-ikhtisas fi ma'rifat al-khawas by Abu 'l-Qasim Aydamir al-Jildaki.

 Jewish involvement

 Evidence from the Cairo Geniza also reveals significant Jewish engagement with alchemy in the Islamic World during the Middle Ages.
 Over a hundred alchemical fragments—mostly practical recipes written in Hebrew or Judeo-Arabic—have been preserved, focusing on metal transmutation and aligned with Islamic operative traditions.
 These texts were likely used by practicing alchemists, as suggested by their direct language and codicological features.
 While most material is practical, the Geniza also contains references to Greco-Arabic alchemical theory, including mentions of Jābir ibn Ḥayyān, Ibn Umayl, Ibn Waḥshiyya, Khālid ibn Yazīd, and Hermes, as well as a Hebrew translation of the Liber de Mineralibus Aristotelis.
+In other instances, Jewish authors, such as Joseph Solomon Delmedigo, are credited with alchemical treatises.